A person writes "We Want Your Feedback" on a sheet of paper next to a calculator and another document on a wooden table.

 Brand Recognition Through Strategic Placement

 When you provide a testimonial with your photo, name, and business details, you’re getting brand exposure on someone else’s platform.
-Your face and business name appear in front of their entire audience, which likely includes people who might never have found you otherwise.
+Your face and business name appear in front of their entire audience—people who might never have found you otherwise, including through their social media channels.

-As you build a habit of reviewing products and services you genuinely love, your name starts appearing across multiple platforms in your industry.
-This creates a compound effect where people begin to recognize you as someone who’s actively engaged and supportive of quality businesses.
+Over time, as you build a habit of reviewing products and services you genuinely love, your name starts appearing across multiple platforms in your industry.
+This creates a compound effect where people begin to recognize you as someone who’s actively engaged and supportive of quality work.

-It’s like being known as the person who always has great restaurant recommendations, and eventually, people start seeking out your opinion.
+It’s like being known as the person who always has great restaurant recommendations.
+Eventually people start seeking out your opinion before they make a decision.

 Testimonial from a client praises Daniel's effective English language tutoring for all levels, highlighting personalized sessions and support.
 Includes a photo of the client, Elizabeth Houston.